AMH, PCOS, and Infertility

 Not everyone with PCOS has high AMH because not everyone will have higher-than-expected antral follicles.
 On the other hand, high AMH could help if someone has difficulty becoming pregnant and doesn't meet the Rotherham diagnostic criteria.

-Study after study links high AMH with PCOS.
-While it's not enough alone, it could be added to Rotterdam criteria to better understand the degree of PCOS.
+Study after study links high AMH with PCOS18.
+While it's not enough alone, it could be added to Rotterdam criteria19 to better understand the degree of PCOS.

 In addition, because AMH may very well be part of the root cause that leads to the constellation of symptoms of those with PCOS experience, it may prove to be a very useful screening exam in women’s health, beyond just fertility screening.